JLuc/scribus-project-manager/README.md

 - OR create a dedicated small textframe and type your note along with AAA, XXX or PPP prefix
 - when project's manager `makbook` is called, it reminds you of all such notes it finds in the chapters of your book

-## NEW : update chapters with master
+## NEW : update and harmonise styles, colors or masterpages

+### for the whole book

-Choose a document and use it as master document for styles, colors and masterpages
+Choose a document, eg `masterchap.sla` and use it as a master document for styles, colors and masterpages.
+Add `syncmaster="masterchap"` in your book's config file.

+Then use various options :
+`makbook -sync -s` : sync all chapter files styles with master's styles `makbook -sync -ps` : sync all chapter files paragraph styles with master's paragraph styles `makbook -sync -cs` : sync all chapter files character styles with master's character styles `makbook -sync -c` : sync all chapter files colors with master's colors `makbook -sync -m` : sync all chapter files masterpages with master's masterpage

+### for a specific chapter and master file

 `slasync` command enables to update chapters accordingly to master document.